lightning-js/blits/docs/built-in/layout.md

 - The Layout component support transitions, but beware that when transitioning child dimensions a recalculation happens every frame-tick.
 If you see frame-drops in your App, you may want to see if the `<Layout>`-tag has an impact on this.

-- Be mindful to not apply uncessary deep nesting of Layout tags.
+- Be mindful to not apply unnecessary deep nesting of Layout tags.
 Each change in a deep child, will trigger recalculations up the tree of Layout tags.

 - When using the `<Layout>`-tag with a for-loop, it may be more performant to use the `$index` of the for-loop and manually position the elements yourself (i.e. `<Element :for="(item, index) in $items" :$x="$item * 200" w="150" h="150" />`).
 Especially if the dimensions are know before hand and possibly are the same for each child.